 Even if it’s not a meal in a restaurant every lunchtime, eating out can be very pricey.
 If you spend an average of CHF 15 to 20 a day on lunch, you’ll get through around CHF 350 by the end of the month.

 Making savings in everyday life does not mean eating just yoghurt or leftovers every day.
 What it does mean is spending money more wisely.
 Here’s a useful savings tip: if you take food prepared at home – whether it’s leftovers or a home-made salad or sandwich – to work three times a week, you can save around CHF 210 a month.
 Not much?
 That’s over CHF 2,500 a year – a tidy sum for a holiday or an emergency nest egg.
+You can find even more practical tips on saving money in the article “How do I save money on my household budget?
+Take care of your household budget with these nine finance tips”.

 Shopping: planning and saving